-Baby Bjorns I really like because they baby can be turned in to simulate tummy time and they are experiencing movement in various planes as the person who is holding them moves.
+Baby carriers I really like because they baby can be turned in to simulate tummy time and they are experiencing movement in various planes as the person who is holding them moves.
 In addition they are feeling the effects of gravity and learning to integrate it.
 However, I still feel that they need floor time to develop their back, neck and tush muscles as well as learn to push up and progress their gross motor development.
 My personal favorite is the ergobaby but there are tons out there!

 The Bumbo chair is another one that has been big in recent years.
 Once again I feel that it can be good for moderated periods of time but mostly the newer version because it puts the hips in a slightly better position.
 The important thing is for your child to learn how to get into sitting from lying down and this is how they develop the muscles that will help them to maintain a sitting position.
 If they are always placed in sitting they lose that strengthening component as well as the motor planning practice that goes along with it.

 I hope you can generalize out to other pieces of equipment and you realize that I am not saying never on these things.
 Believe me, I love some of them.
 What I am saying that use them in moderation and make sure your child is getting enough floor time and tummy time as well as cuddle time (out of a plastic carrier).
 Please feel free to ask if you have any pieces of equipment that you are curious about.

-We are frequently asked about Baby Walkers and Jumpers and have an article in one of our old newsletters.
+We are frequently asked about Baby Walkers and Jumpers and have another blog post about this.
 Enjoy.